 What is a salary cap?

-Do any sports currently operate a salary cap?
+What sports currently operate a salary cap?

-As clubs will only be able to pay players a certain amount of money in wages then their maximum expenditure will be cut thus reducing the losses that they can potentially make.
-One of the current problems surrounding English football is that when wealthy businessmen are in ownership of some of the clubs they will not only pay huge amounts of transfer fees to other clubs to secure the services of a player they will also use vast amounts of money in wages as a bargaining tool to tempt those players to sign for their club over other clubs.
+If clubs are permitted only to pay its players a maximum amount of money in wages, their maximum expenditure will be limited, reducing the losses that they can potentially incur.
+One of the problems in English football is that when wealthy businessmen own football clubs, they pay huge amounts of transfer fees to other clubs to secure the services of a player – and use vast amounts of money in wages as a bargaining tool to tempt those players to sign for their club over other clubs.

-- Would a salary cap work in English football?
+Would a salary cap work in English football?